beltrachi/automatic_dictionary/README.md

 # Automatic Dictionary extension for Thunderbird

 ## Target

 Users that write emails in different languages very often to the same addresses each time.

-  When writing a new email or answering one, get the dictionary language correctly set.
+When writing a new email or answering one, you had to manually change the dictionary language each time.

-  The extension will keep a record of the language previously selected for the recipients of the mail and switch it.
+This addon will keep a record of the language you choose for the recipients of a mail and switch it next time you write to them.

 It can also guess the language based on the domain of the recipients of the mail.
+For example, if you write to domains that go to ".es" domains, it can "learn" to switch to Spanish if you write to them in Spanish.

 ## Usage

 To associate a language to a recipient: